 The word chakra comes from the ancient Sanskrit language of India and simply means wheel or circle.
 The term describes the whirlpools or vortices of energy located along the central axis of our bodies in the spinal cord and brain.
-The purpose of the chakras is to spin and draw Universal Life Force Energy into the physical body in order to maintain health and balance on every level of our being: the physical, emotional, mental, and spiritual.
+Chakras spin and draw Life Force Energy into the physical body.

-The chakra system (the second part of the biofield measurement)…is over 4,000 years old and has been applied both in the Yoga philosophy and in Auyrveda medicine.
-Chakras are comprised of seven energy centers that correspond to deep wisdom on physical, emotional, psychological, and spiritual levels.
-Each chakra is linked to glands, organs, and the nervous system in an integrated fashion.
-The larger and more aligned the chakras are to the midline, the more a person
+The chakra system is over 4,000 years old and has been applied both in the Yoga philosophy and in Auyrveda medicine.
+Each chakra is linked to glands, organs, and the nervous system in an integrated fashion. – Journal of Behaviroal Optometry

-In the Indian heritage, the chakras have been called the 7 shining places in the body, known as the brain (Sahasrara), medulla oblongata (Ajna), and 5 spinal centers—cervical (Visuddha), dorsal (Anahata), lumbar (Manipura), sacral (Svadhisthana), and coccygeal (Muladhara)— through which the Spirit becomes connected.
+Indian heritage calls the chakras the 7 shining places in the body: brain (Sahasrara), medulla oblongata (Ajna), and the 5 spinal centers—cervical (Visuddha), dorsal (Anahata), lumbar (Manipura), sacral (Svadhisthana), and coccygeal (Muladhara).

 7th – crown or uppermost part of the cerebrum

 6th – third eye connected by polarity with the medulla oblongata or brain stem